 However, the phone will vibrate if the vibration mode is enabled.
-Go to Settings > Sound & haptics, and turn off the toggle next to Vibrate on Silent to disable vibrations in silent mode.
+Go to Settings > Sound & haptics, and turn off the toggle next to Play Haptics in Silent mode (iOS 16) Vibrate on Silent (iOS 15) to disable vibrations in silent mode.

 Note: iPhone doesn’t show any icon or symbol when silent mode is enabled, do remember to turn it off when not in use.

 Basically, Apple has upgraded the Do not disturb mode and created its doppelgangers that can be used to deliver notifications quietly depending on the situation.
-For instance, you have Driving, Fitness, Meditation, etc., Focus modes apart from Do not disturb mode.
-These Focus profiles offer additional features besides letting you silence notifications/calls, such as you can select different home screens.
+For instance, you have Focus modes like Driving, Fitness, Meditation, etc., apart from Do not disturb mode.
+These Focus profiles offer additional features besides letting you silence notifications/calls, such as you can select different home screens or lock screens.
 Know more about Focus modes in iPhone.

 However, phone calls from your Favorites are enabled by default.
 If you want to silence those calls as well, tap on People under Allowed notifications followed by Calls from.
 Select No one.
 You can also turn off Allow repeated calls setting on this page.

 Similarly, time-sensitive apps such as messages can send notifications in DND mode.
 To disable it, go to Apps under the Allowed notifications section.
 Tap on the Apps tab and turn off the toggle next to Time-sensitive.

 You can also schedule DND mode so that it activates automatically at the preferred time.
 Check out other interesting tips to use Do not disturb mode on iPhone.